xtremestuff/protune-transforms/README.md

-### Resolve 17 ACES IDT
+### ACES IDT Folder
-As of Resolve 17, the DCTL files should be loaded as an Input Transform via the Project settings.

-As of Resolve 17.2, the DCTL files can be selected as ACES Input Transforms for individual clips.

-Only the ACES DCTL files must be copied to the appropriate IDT folder:
+The ACES DCTL files in the IDT folder must be copied to the appropriate IDT directory based on the host Operating System:

 #### Windows